 - Run the popsicle molds under room temperature water for 20 seconds to easily remove popsicles from each mold.

-2.)
+1.)
+Prepare 2 chia eggs by mixing together 2 tablespoons of chia seeds with 6 tablespoons of water in a small bowl.
+Let sit for at least 15 minutes or longer until a gel forms.
+The chia gel is your chia egg!2.)
 The date adds just an extra hint of sweetness to these raspberry chia popsicles.
 The tartness/sweetness will also depend greatly on your raspberries.
 If your raspberries are very sweet you could also omit the dates.
 If you want a little extra sweetness feel free to add some maple syrup, a couple more dates, or using sweetened almond milk.